Creed II: Development and writing

 On January 5, 2016, Sylvester Stallone and Metro-Goldwyn-Mayer Pictures CEO Gary Barber confirmed to Variety that a sequel to Creed was in development.
 That month, Stallone posed the possibility of Milo Ventimiglia reprising his role as Rocky's son Robert Balboa from Rocky Balboa.
 Ventimiglia had revealed during the development of Creed that he was open to returning to the franchise, stating, "I'll tell you what, if they invited me, I'd love to be there.
 If they didn't, I wouldn't be offended."
 It was revealed in April 2018 that he had been cast.
 On January 11, 2016, Barber revealed that Ryan Coogler would not be returning due to scheduling conflicts with Black Panther, though he would return as executive producer.
-Michael B. Jordan was paid between $3–4 million, and his schedule was delayed by starring in Black Panther.
+Michael B. Jordan was paid between $3 and $4 million, and his schedule was delayed by starring in Black Panther.
 In July 2017, Stallone confirmed that he had completed the script, and that Ivan Drago would be featured.
 In October 2017, it was announced that Stallone would direct and produce the film.
 However, in December 2017, it was reported that Steven Caple Jr. would instead direct the film with Tessa Thompson confirmed to reprise her role of Bianca, Creed's love interest.
 In January 2018, Romanian amateur boxer Florian Munteanu was cast as Drago's son, and Dolph Lundgren to reprise his role of Drago.
 In March 2018, Russell Hornsby joined the cast and Phylicia Rashad, Wood Harris, and Andre Ward were confirmed to reprise their roles from the prior film.

 Vince DiCola, composer of Rocky IV, was originally rumored to return to score the film, but stated in a Facebook post: "I would have loved to return, however that's just how Hollywood works.
 We don't always get what we want."

 Filming

 Principal photography began March 2018.
 Filming occurred in Philadelphia, Pennsylvania, in the city's Port Richmond neighborhood, and was completed on June 7, 2018.
 Some scenes were filmed at the Grey Towers Castle at Arcadia University in Glenside, Pennsylvania.
-The Hospital scenes were filmed at Temple University Hospital's Boyer Pavillion at Broad and Tioga Streets.
+The Hospital scenes were filmed at Temple University Hospital's Boyer Pavilion at Broad and Tioga Streets.